Uniform 6-polytope

 In six-dimensional geometry, a uniform 6-polytope is a six-dimensional uniform polytope.
 A uniform polypeton is vertex-transitive, and all facets are uniform 5-polytopes.

 The complete set of convex uniform 6-polytopes has not been determined, but most can be made as Wythoff constructions from a small set of symmetry groups.
 These construction operations are represented by the permutations of rings of the Coxeter-Dynkin diagrams.
 Each combination of at least one ring on every connected group of nodes in the diagram produces a uniform 6-polytope.

-The simplest uniform polypeta are regular polytopes: the 6-simplex {3,3,3,3,3}, the 6-cube (hexeract) {4,3,3,3,3}, and the 6-orthoplex (hexacross) {3,3,3,3,4}.
+The simplest uniform polypeta are regular polypeta: the 6-simplex {3,3,3,3,3}, the 6-cube (hexeract) {4,3,3,3,3}, and the 6-orthoplex (hexacross) {3,3,3,3,4}.